 5 Tips to Creating an Accountability Culture

-When I talk to am children about ‘responsibility’ or being held ‘accountable for their actions’ it does not always go well.
+When I talk to my children about ‘responsibility’ or being held ‘accountable for their actions’ it does not always go well.
 Human nature is of shy away from responsibility.
 In business, it is often no different.
 Employees often view these words as negatives, especially when they feel like it is being forced upon them from the top or arbitrarily.

 But at the same time, people do not like to work in environments where they don’t know the expectations, rules, or even the norms.

 People are intrinsically motivated to fulfill their commitments for a range of reasons, which might include status, advancement, self-satisfaction, ego, among others.

 Creating an accountability culture encourages more responsibility among employees and cascades accountability through the company.
 This culture the messages, structures, and processes people need to do what they say they’ll do.

 It not only makes it easier, but it also makes people want to go the extra mile because they can clearly see their personal progress, they’re regularly receiving individualized coaching and praise, and they’re not being forced to merely comply.